 You can get your vaccine at retail stores, pharmacies, or various community locations offering flu vaccinations.
 If you go to a non-Group Health facility, you will need to pay for the vaccination and submit the above claim for reimbursement form to Group Health.

-If you live in the Puget Sound area, you can get the flu vaccine at walk-in CareClinics inside three Bartell Drug locations in Ballard, Crossroads, and University Village.
+If you live in the Puget Sound area, you can get the flu vaccine at walk-in CareClinics inside five Bartell Drug locations in Ballard, Crossroads, North Seattle, Sammamish, and University Village.
 The CareClinics are staffed with Group Health nurse practitioners.

 For more information, see Seasonal Flu Q&A.